 Constituent Elected Producers Agropalma is retiring as representative for Rest of the World.
 SIAT is the only candidate to take up the seat.
 Therefore SIAT is appointed by acclamation.
 SIAT FELDA is retiring and standing for reelection for smallholder constituent.
 As there were no alternative nomination received, FELDA is reelected by acclamation.
 FELDA Processors and Traders AAK AAK is retiring and standing for reelection.
-Cargill has been nominated as candidate.The Chair requests the Trader & Processor category to vote.
+Cargill has been nominated as candidate.
+AAK: 35 The Chair requests the Trader & Processor category to vote.
 Question from the floor on how to vote as abstain.
-The Chair request that for abstain vote, the ballot not to be ripped and let it stapled together.AAK was reelected for the Traders and Processors seat.
+The Chair request that for abstain vote, the ballot not to be Cargill: 22 ripped and let it stapled together.
+AAK was reelected for the Traders and Processors seat.
 The Chair thanked Cargill for the attention and to be available for the election.
-AAK: Cargill: 35 22 Consumer Goods Manufacturers Cadbury Schweppe es Cadbury Schweppes is retiring and standing for reelection.
+Consumer Goods Manufacturers Cadbury Schweppes Cadbury Schweppes is retiring and standing for reelection.
 As no alternative nominations have been received, Cadbury Schweppes is reelected by acclamation.
-Retailers Palm Oil Retailers Working Group Belinda Howell from Palm Oil Retailers Working Group is retiring and standing for reelection.
+Retailers Palm Oil Retailers Working Group Belinda Howell from Retailers Palm Oil Working Group is retiring and standing for reelection.
 As no alternative nominations have been received, Belinda Howell is reelected by acclamation.
 Banks Rabobank Rabobank is retiring and standing for reelection.
 As no alternative nominations have been received, Rabobank is reelected by acclamation.
-Environmental NGO WWF International WWF is retiring and standing for reelection.
-As no alternative nominations have been received, WWF is reelected by acclamation.
-Social NGO Sawit Watch Sawit Watch is retiring and standing for reelection.
-As no alternative nominations have been received, Sawit Watch is reelected by acclamation.
+WWF International been received, Rabobank is reelected by acclamation.
+WWF International been received, Rabobank is reelected by acclamation.
+Environmental NGO WWF is retiring and standing for reelection.
+As no alternative nominations have been WWF International Sawit Watch